British PM says bomb likely caused Russian airliner crash

 At Sharm airport, security appeared to have been tightened on Thursday with security forces patrolling the terminals and not allowing drivers, tour agents or others to loiter while awaiting tourist arrivals, a witness said.

-Additional reporting by Elizabeth Piper in London, Jack Stubbs, Gleb Stolyarov, Polina Devitt, Andrew Osborn, Ekaterina Golubkova, Doina Chiacu, Jon Herskovitz, Jeff Mason, Lin Noueihed and Mark Hosenball; Writing by Michael Georgy, Giles Elgood and Peter Cooney; Editing by Peter Graff, Andrew Heavens and Ken Wills
+Additional reporting by Elizabeth Piper in London, Jack Stubbs, Gleb Stolyarov, Polina Devitt, Andrew Osborn, Ekaterina Golubkova, Doina Chiacu, Jon Herskovitz, Jeff Mason, Lin Noueihed, Mark Hosenball and Eric Walsh; Writing by Michael Georgy, Giles Elgood and Peter Cooney; Editing by Peter Graff, Andrew Heavens and Ken Wills